General terms and conditions

 Objection procedure

-A notice of objection must be signed by the objector and must at least contain the name and address of the objector, the date, the reference of the application and a written motivation for the objection.
-A copy of the decision being objected to must be submitted together with the objection.
+The objection with arguments must be signed by the submitter and contain at least the name and address of the submitter, the date, the application number and the grounds for the objection.
+Please also enclose a copy of the decision against which your objection is directed.

-For questions about the objection procedure, or if you have any complaints about the Mondriaan Fund, please contact Sandra Nicolai (see contact details at the bottom of the page).
+For questions about the objection procedure or if you have complaints about the Mondriaan Fund, you can contact Sandra Nicolai (see contact details at the bottom of the page).

 Applying (again) for a (different) grant, and when not to apply